5 Steps to Start Your Family History

 What Do you want to know?

-It's easy to get distracted when you start researching so making a plan before you start can really help to keep you focused.
+It's easy to get distracted and go down rabbit holes when you start researching, so making a plan before you start can really help to keep you focused.

 I use a Research Planner to plan what I want to research and keep track of what I have researched (there's nothing worse than buying a certificate twice).